 Anna Cetnerowski, MPA

 Anna Cetnerowski joined the VP&S Office for Research in June 2017.
-In her role as Director of Pre-award Core, she manages and provides support for grant submissions and all administrative activities within the Pre-award Core for the Basic Science Departments (Biochemistry & Molecular Biophysics, Genetics & Development, the Institute of Genomic Medicine, Medical Humanities & Ethics, Microbiology & Immunology, Pharmacology, Physiology & Cellular Biophysics, and Systems Biology).
+In her role as Senior Director of Grant Management Services, she manages and provides support for grant submissions and all administrative activities within the Pre-award Core for the Basic Science Departments (Biochemistry & Molecular Biophysics, Genetics & Development, the Institute of Genomic Medicine, Medical Humanities & Ethics, Microbiology & Immunology, Pharmacology, Physiology & Cellular Biophysics, and Systems Biology).

 Since 2012, she has worked and supported Columbia’s faculty and administration in the basic sciences and clinical departments.
 She has extensive experience in pre- and post-grant management and has previously successfully managed submissions of complex, multi-projects awards, including NIH P, T, and U series grants.
 Prior to joining the Office for Research, she worked as a program coordinator in the Department of Microbiology & Immunology, and as a Grants Manager in the Department of Medicine.
 She holds a MPA in Public Management from Baruch College, CUNY and a BS in Business Administration Management from the University of Gdansk in Poland.